Background pattern

 Zolpidem Teva-ratiopharm is a tablet that belongs to a group of medicines known as benzodiazepine-related drugs.
 It is used for the short-term treatment of sleep disorders in adults.

-Zolpidem Teva-ratiopharm is only prescribed for severe, debilitating, or extremely distressing sleep disturbances.
+Zolpidem Teva-ratiopharm is only prescribed for sleep disorders that are severe, disabling, or subject the individual to extreme distress.

-2. What you need to know before starting to take Zolpidem Teva-Ratiopharm
+2. What you need to know before you take Zolpidem Teva-ratiopharm

 Do not takeZolpidem Teva-ratiopharm:

-• If you areallergic to zolpidem or any of the other ingredientsof this medicine (listed in section 6).
-Signs of an allergic reaction include: skin rash, difficulty swallowing or breathing, swelling of the lips, face, throat, or tongue.
+• If you are allergic to zolpidem or any of the other ingredientsof this medicine (listed in section 6).
+The signs of an allergic reaction include: skin rash, difficulties in swallowing or breathing, swelling of the lips, face, throat or tongue.

-• If you have experienced sleepwalking or other unusual behaviors while sleeping (such as driving, eating, calling, or having sex, etc.) without being fully awake after taking Zolpidem Teva-ratiopharm or other medicines containing zolpidem.
+• If you have experienced sleepwalking or other unusual behaviors while sleeping (such as driving, eating, making phone calls, or having sex, etc.) without being fully awake after taking Zolpidem Teva-ratiopharm or other medicines that contain zolpidem.

-• If you have severe muscle weakness (myasthenia gravis).
+• If you suffer from severe muscle weakness (myasthenia gravis).

-Children and young people under 18 years old should not take Zolpidem Teva-ratiopharm.
+Children and adolescents under 18 years of age should not take Zolpidem Teva-ratiopharm.

 Warnings and precautions